Initiation of insolvency proceedings

 Bankruptcy

-Another option for resolving insolvency is bankruptcy, whereby, in the case of a natural person, the community property of the spouses is dissolved and all the debtor’s assets are monetised.
+Another option for resolving insolvency is bankruptcy, whereby, in the case of a natural person, the common property of the spouses is dissolved and all the debtor’s assets are monetised.
 Importantly, creditors’ claims are extinguished only to the extent that they have been satisfied in the bankruptcy.
 However, they are not extinguished to the remaining extent.

 A breach of the debtor’s obligations may lead to the annulment of the approved arrangement and the declaration of bankruptcy.
 After all, the debtor himself may at some point propose this.
 However, this rarely happens.